-- 208. The independent BCCC, established under this Code, is comprised of the following members: - a) an independent chairperson appointed jointly by the Australian Financial Complaints Authority (AFCA) and the ABA; and - a) a consumer representative appointed by consumer representatives on the Board of AFCA; and - a) a banking representative appointed by the ABA.
+- 208. The independent BCCC, established under this Code, is comprised of the following members: - a) an independent chairperson appointed jointly by AFCA and the ABA; and - b) a consumer representative appointed by consumer representatives on the Board of AFCA; and - c) a banking representative appointed by the ABA.